 Bloodshot Bill added an extra helping of surreality to the event, taking the stage with his roots meet rockabilly meets old-time rock ‘n roll, which he blasts with the hip shaking panache of Presley himself, greasy pompadour and all.

-We caught Surfbort late afternoon on Saturday in the blinding glare of the setting sun.
-Lead singer Dani Miller waxes and whines with the angst that only the offspring of brainwashed white suburbia can muster, but she pulls it off with a genuine, counter cultural ferocity.
-Her gamine appearance itself is transgressive: she performs braless (white t-shirt caked with dirt and sweat) and pantsless (high cut bikini bottom), adorned with barrettes, chokers and other curious knick-knacks of ’90s nostalgia as she tosses and jerks her lanky limbs around with fuck you nonchalance.
+We caught NYC band, Surfbort, late afternoon on Saturday in the blinding glare of the setting sun, and they turned out to be one of the most powerful acts of the Fest.
+Lead singer Dani Miller screams with the angst that only the offspring of brainwashed white suburbia can muster, and she pulls it off with a genuine, counter cultural ferocity.
+Her appearance itself is transgressive: she performs braless (white t-shirt caked with dirt and sweat) and pantsless (high cut bikini bottom), adorned with barrettes, chokers and other curious knick-knacks of ’90s nostalgia as she tosses and jerks her lanky limbs around with fuck you nonchalance.
 “New world, new orders!”
 “Love and be alone,” she shrieks, jumping down in front of the stage to throw her body around in a kind of one woman mosh pit.
+In both look and sound, they pack a pretty solid punch to the crotch of the establishment.

 White Mystery from Chicago, the brother sister duo of Miss Alex White and Francis Scott Key White, were a noticeable presence at the fest, both of them rocking full heads of ginger hair—Alex’s in an afro, Francis’ in locks half way to his waist.
 They surprised and delighted with thrashing, reverb drench rock, rooted in Alex’s piercing, Le Tigre-esque yawps, that could slide from blues to punk in a breath.